-Content marketing is no longer the new thing in marketing.
+Content marketing is no longer the new thing.
 It is now widely adopted.
 The masses are now scaling their content efforts.
 The below image from Google trends indicates its rapidly increasing adoption and popularity.

 The content marketing secret is well and truly out of the bag.